 Travel Study is a program available to students who must leave school for 5 or more days.
 This program provides students with the opportunity to maintain their grades and credits in their classes.
 Students who fit the above criteria and who wish to utilize the Travel Study program should contact the Attendance Office more than 5 school days prior to leaving school to obtain and complete the appropriate forms.
-The contract must be approved by the Principal or his designee.
+The program requires a study contract approved by the Principal or his/her designee.
 The Principal's signature is required PRIOR to beginning Travel Study.
 Students not completing travel study forms and receiving approval in advance will not receive credit and will be considered unexcused.
 Upon returning to school, the homework should be attached to the travel study sheets and turned in immediately to the teachers to grade.
 When the work is graded, a bottom portion of the form is forwarded to Attendance and the absences are excused.
+An incomplete (I) is assigned if a student has outstanding work that was due during the grading period while on travel study.
+All (I) grades must be cleared by the end of the third week of the next grading period or they automatically become an "F." For purposes of eligibility, an "I" counts as an "F."